gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 >   - [x] Table of contents

 ## 1. Advent of Code
 [Advent of Code](https://adventofcode.com/2022/about) (abbreviated AoC) is an annual Advent calendar of small programming puzzles.
-There's a programming puzzle for each day in the calandar, accompanied by a story which ties the problems together.
+There's a programming puzzle for each day in the calendar, accompanied by a story which ties the problems together.

 After hearing about AoC from some friends in 2022, I decided to give it a go.
 About halfway through I came across a problem which I thought was particularly interesting: [Day 15: Beacon Exclusion Zone](https://adventofcode.com/2022/day/15).
 It's now more than a year later, AoC 2023 has just concluded, and I'm finally getting around to publishing this... better late than never!